-Changes in Net Pension Liability
+F. Changes in Net Pension Liability (Asset)

-The effects of certain other changes in the net pension liability are required to be included in pension expense over the current and future periods.
+The effects of certain other changes in the net pension liability (asset) are required to be included in pension expense over the current and future periods.
 The effects on the total pension liability of (1) changes of economic and demographic assumptions or of other inputs and (2) differences between expected and actual experience are required to be included in pension expense in a systematic and rational manner over a closed period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees), determined as of the beginning of the measurement period.
-The effect on net pension liability of differences between the projected earnings on pension plan investments and actual experience with regard to those earnings is required to be included in pension expense in a systematic and rational manner over a closed period of five years, beginning with the current period.
-The Expected Remaining Service Lives (ERSL) for 2019 is 6 years.
+The effect on net pension liability (asset) of differences between the projected earnings on pension plan investments and actual experience with regard to those earnings is required to be included in pension expense in a systematic and rational manner over a closed period of five years, beginning with the current period.
+The expected remaining service life for 2023 is 6 years.

-The changes in the net pension liability for the year ended September 30, 2019 were recognized in the current reporting period as pension expense except as follows:
+The changes in the net pension liability (asset) for the year ended September 30, 2023, were recognized in the current reporting period as pension expense except as follows: